 TRUST COUNCIL 2019/2020

 Professor Andrew Eder (Chairman, Alpha Omega London Charitable Trust)

-Dr John Wolffe (Trustee and Past International President)
+Dr John Wolffe (Trustee and Past AO President)